zfaustk/KHGraphDB/docs/tx.md

 prototype.
 It is not MVCC, not a copy-on-write page tree, not a lock table.

-The store already lives the real rule.
+Memory `Tx` keeps the inverse of each touch and puts the arena back that way.
+The store forgets a tail.
 One writer.
-Readers pin a `Pos`.
-Rollback is forgetting a tail, not restoring a second arena.
-Memory `Tx` still clones; it will keep the inverse of each touch and put the arena back that way.
+Readers pin a
+`Pos`.
 Commit is advancing the prefix.
 Drop is discarding it.

 A notebook is a home.
 Permission, crash, and the body sit there.
 A second writer waits on